lm-sys/lm-sys.github.io/blog/2024-08-28-style-control.md

 </table>

-## Future Work
+## Limitations and Future Work

 We want to continue building a pipeline to disentangle style and substance in the arena.
 Although controlling for style is a big step forward, our analysis is still _observational_.
+There are possible unobserved confounders such as positive correlation between length and substantive quality that are _not_ accounted for by our study.
+For example, well-known example of a possible unobserved confounder that might positively impact both length and quality is a chain-of-thought explanation for a reasoning question.

-We are looking forward to implementing _causal inference_ in our pipeline, and running prospective randomized trials to assess the effect of length, markdown, and more.
+To address these limitations, we are looking forward to implementing _causal inference_ in our pipeline, and running prospective randomized trials to assess the effect of length, markdown, and more.
+Our pipeline for style control will be changing as we continue to improve our system and refine the analysis.
 Stay tuned, and let us know if you want to help!

 ## Reference